Magdiel3/CodeChallenge---TextClassification/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for evaluation purposes.
+If something is not clear or doesn't work, please refer to [me](mailto:magdieltercero@hotmail.com)

 ### Prerequisites